-If a student has a prolonged illness and must quarantine, such as with confirmed Covid-19 virus, students should fill out the Request for Release from Clinic form (see Appendix G) and attempt to find another student to substitute if able.
+If a student has a prolonged illness and must quarantine, such as with confirmed Covid-19 virus, students should fill out the Request for Release from Clinic form (see Appendix I) and attempt to find another student to substitute if able.
+Copies of this can be obtained from the DCE or student Moodle site.
 Please see Viterbo University's resources to stay healthy in college, as well as illness policies, including those for Covid-19: